sshongru/browserbugs/README.md

 When you build a text editing surface based on contenteditable which is designed for use on both iOS and desktop you run into a lot of browser bugs.
 I've gathered a bunch of these bugs, samples, and workarounds here so it can be tracked in one place.

+### IE: Ordered list items are all 1s when element between li and ol exists

+See elementBetweenListAndItem.html

 ### Firefox: Click event doesn't fire on parent when mousedown occurs on child

 See clickDoesntFireOnParent.html